emmtrix/llvm-project/llvm/docs/LangRef.rst

 4 byte gap between the two fields.
 This gap represents padding which does not carry useful data and need not be preserved.

+The order of the fields is unspecified.
+The byte range [offset, offset + size) of two fields must not overlap.
+The size of one field might be greater than the size of its TBAA tag (e.g. in case of arrays) or might be smaller (e.g. in case of bitfields).

 '``noalias``' and '``alias.scope``' Metadata
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^